-Indoor training is more popular than ever as more and more cyclists duck out of expensive gym memberships and soggy winter rides in favour of training in the comfort of their own homes.
+Indoor training is more popular than ever as cyclists duck out of expensive gym memberships and soggy winter rides in favour of training in the comfort of their own homes.

-Having the right indoor space to train can be the difference between effective, enjoyable training and just wishing you were out riding your bike, so the importance of a good pain cave should not be underestimated.
+Having the right indoor space to train can be the difference between staying motivated and just wishing you were out riding your bike, so the importance of a good pain cave should not be underestimated.

-We quizzed several of our keenest indoor riders to find out more about what makes their personal pain caves worth revisiting.
-They came back with the following list.
+We quizzed several of BikeRadar‘s keenest indoor riders to find out what makes their personal pain caves worth revisiting.
+Here are eight tips to create your own indoor training space.

 Inspiration is key